She's the First: History

 In 2019, She's the First celebrated the organization's 10th anniversary at an event featuring performances from Sarah Kay (poet), Desi Oakley, Grace Kelly (musician), and remarks from the organization's global ambassador Imaan Hammam.

 The organization has collaborated with poet Amanda Gorman, actress Erika Henningsen, actress and producer Elizabeth Banks, United States Soccer Federation She Believes initiative, and the Obama Foundation Girls Opportunity Alliance.
-Additional noteworthy supporters have included Glamour (magazine)'s The Girl Project, NoVo Foundation, American Express Foundation, and Bobbi Brown Cosmetics, among others.
+Additional noteworthy supporters have included Glamour's The Girl Project, NoVo Foundation, American Express Foundation, and Bobbi Brown Cosmetics, among others.

 In each year 2014–2022, members of the Nerdfighteria community have selected She's the First to receive a grant from the Foundation to Decrease World Suck through the organization's Project for Awesome charitable contest, founded by John Green and Hank Green.

 Activities

 Global Girls' Bill of Rights

 In 2019, She's the First led an effort to create a Global Girls Bill of Rights in collaboration with grassroots organizations and girls across the globe.
 The bill was presented to Phumzile Mlambo-Ngcuka at the United Nations on International Day of the Girl Child on October 11, 2019.